 If sighting-in is a difficult process for you, you might have to consider a crossbow shooting stick or a bipod to help your steadiness.
-Those tools are made to stabilize you aiming facilitating the calibration.
+Those tools are made to stabilize you aiming to facilitate the calibration.

-After sighting-in, you are more then ready to shoot like a pro.
-Next step is simply go get some fun with your crossbow!
+After sighting-in, you are more than ready to shoot like a pro.
+Next step is simply to go get some fun with your crossbow!

 Hope that you found value in this post!
 Feel free to share and comment!